karote00/handoff/README.md

 # Handoff AI 🤝

-**AI collaboration framework for persistent project knowledge and smooth handoffs**
+**The foundation layer for intelligent AI collaboration**

-Handoff AI eliminates the need to re-explain your codebase to AI assistants every time.
-It creates a persistent knowledge base that enables consistent, intelligent AI collaboration across team members and sessions.
+Handoff AI doesn't compete with your favorite AI tools - it makes them dramatically better.
+By creating comprehensive project knowledge, Handoff AI enables any AI assistant to understand your codebase deeply, work consistently with your patterns, and collaborate intelligently across team members and sessions.

 ## The Problem